maxwroc/battery-state-card/README.md

  +[common options](#common-options) (if specified they will override the card-level ones)

 ### Common options
+These options can be specified both per-entity and at the top level (affecting all entities).

 | Name | Type | Default | Since | Description |
 |:-----|:-----|:-----|:-----|:-----|